Halo 3: ODST: Release

 On release Halo 3: ODST became the top-selling Xbox 360 game worldwide.
 More than 2.5 million copies of the game were sold within two weeks of release, totaling more than US$125 million in sales.
 ODST claimed the overall top spot in UK game sales, becoming the 12th highest sell-through for a single platform title in the market.
 ODST took the top spot on Australian game charts on release and, after being outsold by FIFA 10 in early October, reclaimed the best seller position.
 In Japan, where first-person shooters have generally fared poorly, ODST sold 30,000 copies by September 27.
 ODST sold 1.5 million units during September in the United States, the best-selling title for that month.
 In October, the game sold 271,000 units in North America (taking sixth place for game sales); Microsoft reported that ODST sold 3 million units worldwide by November.
-Overall, it was the ninth bestselling game of the year in the United States, one of only two Xbox 360 games to chart.
+Overall, it was the ninth bestselling game of 2009 in the United States, one of only two Xbox 360 games to chart.
 Expecting sales of the game to increase as players wanted to access the Reach beta, UK retailers slashed its price in April 2010.

 The remastered campaign of Halo 3: ODST was released as downloadable content for Halo: The Master Chief Collection on May 30, 2015, and was free to all owners of said game that played from launch to December 19, 2014.
 It is available to purchase separately to those who are not eligible for a free code for the add-on.
 ODST later launched on Windows as the penultimate installment of The Master Chief Collection on September 21, 2020, alongside the addition of the Firefight multiplayer component for both Xbox One and PC.